‘Everyone should know what happened to us’: Four Kuki women recount brutal assaults they survived

 The video showing Kuki women being paraded naked by a mob has brought national attention to the sexual violence that has taken place during Manipur’s ongoing civil war.
-Days before the video emerged, Scroll had travelled to Manipur to interview Kuki women who faced extreme violence at the hands of the mobs mobs.
+Days before the video emerged, Scroll had travelled to Manipur to interview Kuki women who faced extreme violence at the hands of the mobs.

 We spoke to four women, including one whose ordeal, captured on video, finally forced the prime minister to end his silence on Manipur.
 All of the women recounted that the men who assaulted them said they were taking revenge for violence against their community.
 Strikingly, in two cases, the survivors said Meitei women were part of the mob, egging the men on.